Updated July 13, 2023

 The profit and loss statement shows the organization’s results, i.e., profit or loss for the period.
 The statement can be presented as a detailed statement or a summary statement.
 The statement prescribes the details about all the incomes and expenses earned during the period.
 The purpose of a presentation is to make the users understand and know about the working and results of the organization to decide on investment or further expansion and diversification of the business.

-This is a guide to Profit and Loss Statement Format.
-Here we also discuss the definition and contents of profit and loss format along with an explanation.
+This is a guide to the Profit and Loss Statement Format.
+Here we also explain the definition and contents of the profit and loss format.
 You may also have a look at the following articles to learn more –